Urs-Bruelhart/vault-technical-intro/docs/index.md

 .center[No well defined perimeter; security enforced by identity.]

 ???
-* These are Mongolian Yurts or "Ger" as they are called locally.
+Speaking of dynamic environments...here's an alternative model to the castle and moat approach.
+These are Mongolian Yurts or "Ger" as they are called locally.
 Instead of a castle with walls and a drawbridge, a fixed fortress that has an inside and an outside, these people move from place to place, bringing their houses with them.

-* And if you don't think the Nomadic way can be an effective security posture, think about this for a moment.
-The Mongol military tactics and organization enabled the Genghis Khan to conquer nearly all of continental Asia, the Middle East and parts of eastern Europe.
-Mongol warriors would typically bring three or four horses with them, so they could rotate through the horses and go farther.
-Mongol army units could move up to 100 miles a day, which was unheard of in the 13th century.
-They were faster, more adaptable, and more resilient than all their enemies.

-And that is how people who live in these... (reverse back)

-were able to conquer hundreds and hundreds of these.

-To review - modern security should be:
-Dynamic, fast, temporary

-The old way is:
-Slow, heavy, hard to change
+Over the next ninety years they were able to conquer almost all of Asia, parts of the middle east and southern europe.
+It was the largest contiguous land empire in human history.

+How was it even possible that for nomadic warriors living in tents to pull this off?
+The Mongolian empire employed some very dynamic tactics.
+Every time they would conquer an enemy, they brought all of their senior engineers into the fold and incorporated their knowledge.
+Each warrior would be in charge of up to five horses, so they could ride up to 100+ miles in a single day.

+Instead of breaking down a siege engine or catapult and carrying it around, they would simply build them on site from the materials at hand.
+And that is how people who lived in these...were able to conquer hundreds and thousands of these.

+And so your security posture should be dynamic, fast, temporary and adaptable, instead of slow, heavy, hard to change.
+It's not a perfect analogy but might help you explain this to your non-technical friends.

 ---
 name: identity-based-security-1